Surfshark Review: Quick Expert Summary

-NoBorders provides you with access to a list of VPN servers that should be able to circumvent network restrictions in restrictive countries.
+NoBorders provides a list of servers that are able to circumvent network restrictions in restrictive countries.
 You can manually enable this feature, but it also turns on automatically when the VPN app detects that you’re using a restrictive network.
 NoBorders is available on iOS, Android, Windows, and macOS.

 This feature would be useful for people in restrictive countries, but it’s not that good — Surfshark’s reps told me they can’t guarantee that NoBorders will 100% work in restrictive regions.
 Unfortunately, if the feature doesn’t work for you in a restrictive country, there’s nothing else you can use it for.

-If you need help accessing the web in a restrictive country, you’re better off using top competitors like ExpressVPN and Private Internet Access — they consistently work in restrictive places like China and Russia.
+If you need help accessing the web in a restrictive country, you’re better off with ExpressVPN or Private Internet Access — they consistently work in restrictive places like China and Russia.